shenanigans/node-doczar/README.md

 Installation
 ------------
-There is currently no work-around for case-insensitive filesystems.
-That means you can't generate documentation on Windows (yet).
+`doczar` is cross-platform.
+Because pathnames are sanitized differently on Windows, documentation is best viewed and/or hosted on the same machine where it was generated.

+To add the binary `doczar` to your executable path:
 ```shell
 $ sudo npm install -g doczar
 ```
-The binary `doczar` is now on your executable path.

 Shell Usage